aaltamirano1/rails-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This documents steps necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+* Have rails installed.

-* Configuration
+* Fork/clone this repo.

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run rails server.

+* Pull up localhost:3000 in the browser.

+* Log in or sign in to application.